SSWConsulting/SSW.Rules.Content/rules/html-css-do-you-know-how-to-create-spaces-in-a-web-page/rule.md

 <!--endintro-->

-Sometimes the first thing that comes to the developer mind is to use the "break line" tag (&lt;br /&gt;) or the [ASCII character code](https://en.wikipedia.org/wiki/ASCII) for "space" (&#160;) to create these extra spaces.
-It's wrong.
+Sometimes the first thing that comes to the developer mind is to use the "break line" tag `<br />`, or the [ASCII character codes](https://en.wikipedia.org/wiki/ASCII) for "space" `&#160;` / `&nbsp;` to create these extra spaces. **It's wrong!**

 CSS is the way to go.
 You can use both "margin" or "padding" CSS properties to get the result you want.

 ``` html
 <ul>